csatuic/cs361-website/docs/labs/lab03.md

 In this lab, you will explore some debugging tools which are helpful when trying to debug a fully compiled executable.
 You have to debug lab3 assignment with these tools and complete the Gradescope Quiz.

+This lab also helps you get started with Homework 2.
+You have two options for Homework 2:

+1. Use `systems[1-4].cs.uic.edu` (e.g. systems1, systems2, etc.), or
+2. Use the `.devcontainer` folder that is included with the skeleton code to set up your Docker container environment. **Before opening your workspace in the container, you need to modify both `Dockerfile` and `devcontainer.json` files and replace the `netid` with your UIC NetID (`ARG USERNAME=netId` and `"remoteUser": "netId"`).**.

+In either case, when you run `whoami` command in the terminal, it should return your UIC NetID.
+If you are using containers (option 2), **please do this during the lab to make sure your environment is ready for Homework 2**.

 ## gdb

 1. Before we begin, log in to `systems[1-4].cs.uic.edu` or your docker devcontainer, and accept the assignment at [this github classroom link](https://classroom.github.com/a/OboRfTnp) which contains the practice code for this lab session.
 For this practice session, we are giving you the source code for the files you will be practicing on - but for homework, you will only get the binaries.